timescale/pgai/docs/self-hosted-getting-started.md

     If you check the logs of the vectorizer worker, you should see that it has picked up the table and is processing it.

-5. You'll need to restart the vectorizer now, since it fails to run if pgai is not installed or no vectorizer is defined yet.
-A simple `docker-compose up -d` should do the trick.
+5. Now we can start the vectorizer worker by running `docker-compose up -d vectorizer-worker`.
+This will start the worker and will start processing the rows according to the vectorizer we just created.

-6. Now we can run a simple semantic search query to see the embeddings in action:
+6. Now we can run a simple semantic search query to see the embeddings in action, we search for "pgai" here but you can search anything you like:

     ```sql
     SELECT
         chunk,